Be First: 2021: Formation and debut

 On the Billboard Japan chart released on August 25, their digital pre-debut track, "Shining One", made its first appearance at number one on the Download Songs, number two on the Streaming Songs, and number two on the overall Japan Hot 100.
 The song was also ranked number one on the Oricon Weekly Digital Single ranking on the same day, and ranked first on the Oricon Weekly Streaming ranking.
-This double crown is the first time in three months since BTS's "Butter" on May 31 that the same work has reached number one in both the weekly digital single and streaming rankings simultaneously.
+Be:First became the second artist in history to achieve this double crown as the same work has simultaneously reached number one in both the weekly digital single and streaming rankings.

-Despite their pre-debut, Be:First performed on several TV programs, including NTV's Sukkiri (August 25) and Buzzrhythm 02 (September 10), NHK's Shibuya no Oto (September 11), and TV Tokyo's Premiere Melodix!
+Despite their pre-debut, Be:First performed on several TV programs, including NTV's Sukkiri (August 25) and Buzz Rhythm 02 (September 10), NHK's Shibuya no Oto (September 11), and TV Tokyo's Premiere Melodix!
 (September 11).
 The group was also featured in the industry magazine Nikkei Entertainment.
-Be:First appeared on September 18 as the opening act at SuperSonic2021, a music festival held as an alternative event to Summer Sonic Festival, and gave their first performance in front of an audience.
+Be:First appeared on September 18 as the opening act at SuperSonic 2021, a music festival held as an alternative event to Summer Sonic Festival, and gave their first performance in front of an audience.

+On 3rd November, they made their major debut with the release of their first single "Gifted", which topped the Billboard Japan Hot 100.
+Within a week of the release, it had more than 14 million streams, the third-highest number of weekly streams in Oricon history behind BTS and LiSA.